pahihu/CountWords/README.md

 The picoLisp and Ada entry is a modified version of a [Rosetta-code problem](http://rosettacode.org/wiki/Word_frequency).

-The interesting pieces are the Ada, K and picoLisp entries.
+The interesting pieces are the K and picoLisp entries.

 My conclusions:

-* the fastest is C, which is roughly 6x faster than the AWK entry
+* the fastest is C, which is roughly 6x faster than the AWK entry but Ada lists 500 entries only
-* on macOS the simple C++ version is 3x slower than the GNAT Ada entry, but Ada lists 500 entries only
 * SBCL is 2x faster than picoLisp, but ClozureCL/ECL is slower, which is surprising (picoLisp is a pure interpreted LISP, ClozureCL/ECL is compiled)